charlesbrandt/public/code/javascript/fetching_data.md

 The nuxt server may be initiating the axios call for server side rendering.
 If you're using a containerized setup with nginx acting as a proxy, the source address may be different relative to the server.
 To get around this, specify a different source based on context (server vs client).
 You can also use a method that gets called on mounted so it only runs on the client. (skip server rendering)

-Going to try wrapping request in `if (process.server)` within the retrieval methods of the page
+Wrap request in `if (process.server)` within the retrieval methods of the page

 ```
     let urlPrefix